d2l-ai/d2l-en/chapter_linear-classification/classification.md

 ## The `Classifier` Class

 We define the `Classifier` class below.
 In the `validation_step` we report both the loss value and the classification accuracy on a validation batch.
 We draw an update for every `num_val_batches` batches.
 This has the benefit of generating the averaged loss and accuracy on the whole validation data.
-These average numbers are not exact correct if the last batch contains fewer examples, but we ignore this minor difference to keep the code simple.
+These average numbers are not exactly correct if the last batch contains fewer examples, but we ignore this minor difference to keep the code simple.

 ```{.python .input}
 %%tab all